WordPress/gutenberg/packages/rich-text/README.md

 -   Create one from a rich text value: `new RichTextData( { text: '...',
 formats: [ ... ] } )`.

+### RichTextFormat

+An object which stores the properties for a Rich Text Format.

+### RichTextFormatList

+An array of Rich Text Formats.

 ### RichTextValue

 An object which represents a formatted string.
 See main `@wordpress/rich-text` documentation for more information.